 Jazz Ensemble Director

 Justin Woo serves as the Director of Operations for the University of Hawaiʻi Bands.
-He is a recent graduate of the University of Hawaiʻi at Mānoa and holds a Bachelors Degree in Psychology.
-While at UH Mānoa, he served as the student manager and had played clarinet, bass clarinet and alto saxophone within the UH Band program.
-As the Director of Operations for the UH Bands, he runs daily operations of the band.
-His duties includes overseeing undergraduate equipment staff, event logistics and many other duties that keep the UH Bands program running smoothly.
-Aside from his duties at UH Justin serves as an Operations Assistant for the Hawaiʻi Youth Symphony, marching band technician for the Punahou Schools marching band and a member of the National Association of Professional Band Instrument Repair Technicians (NAPBIRT).
+He is a graduate of the University of Hawaiʻi at Mānoa and holds a Bachelor’s Degree in Psychology with a minor in Music.
+While at UH Mānoa, he served as a student equipment manager and played clarinet, bass clarinet and alto saxophone within the UH Bands program.
+As the Director of Operations, he runs daily operations and logistics of the band.
+His duties include overseeing undergraduate equipment staff, event logistics and many other duties that keep the UH Bands program running smoothly.
+Aside from his duties with the UH Bands, he is a marching band technician, substitute music teacher and girls JV soccer assistant coach for Punahou Schools, Video Board Operator/Gameday Disk Jockey for the UH Athletic Department and is a member of the National Association of Professional Band Instrument Repair Technicians (NAPBIRT).